Easy Natural (And Edible!) Finger Paint For Baby

 Red Finger Paint:

-In a small bowl, mix together 2 tablespoons Greek yogurt, 1 tablespoon of beets, pear & pomegranate purée and 1 teaspoon rice cereal baby cereal until well blended.
+In a small bowl, mix together 2 tablespoons Greek yogurt, 1 tablespoon of prune purée and 1 teaspoon rice cereal baby cereal until well blended.

 Yellow Finger Paint: